edgefarm/edgefarm/docs/bestpractices/secret-handling/README.md

 This controls the generation of the secret.
 It is important that the correct namespace is selected in which the secret is to exist later.

-The secretGenerator creates a kubernetes secret with the name example-secret and uses the `secrets.env` as well as the `secret.file` for the creation.
+The secretGenerator creates a Kubernetes secret with the name example-secret and uses the `secrets.env` as well as the `secret.file` for the creation.